 What a great pairing with our seared scallops.
 The perfect balance of salinity, minerality, and lemony acidity.
-Aging sur lie gives it a creamy mouthfeel that really rocks. — 6 months ago
+Aging sur lie gives it a creamy mouthfeel that really rocks. — a year ago

 Another wine from our recent trip to the Finger Lakes, this delicious unoaked Cab Franc was made by Nathan Kendall under his family's Hickory Hollow label.